 If I have questions about my loans, who do I contact?

 Mildred Elley has a Default Management Office, to help you with your loans.
 This office may be reached at 518-429-2624.
 The U.S. Department of Education Direct Loans Servicing Center can also assist you.
-You can reach them at: 1 800-848-0979 or visit the website: www.myedaccount.com/.
+You can visit the website: www.myedaccount.com.
 The U.S. Department of Education is the lender for Direct Loans, Mildred Elley is NOT your loan provider.